CodeWithRashed/go-responsive-ex/README.md

 - Currently, the extension relies on manual user input for container sizes and responsive behavior.

 ## Contributing
-We welcome contributions to improve this extension!
-Feel free to open pull requests or raise issues on the GitHub repository.
+You are welcome to improve this extension!
+Feel free to open pull requests or raise issues on the [GitHub repository](https://github.com/CodeWithRashed/go-responsive-ex)..

 ## Release Notes
 ### 1.0.0